 - If you have a high income year.
 Whether you have a large bonus or extra earned income.

 Download our year-end tax planning checklist.
-If planning and donations are important to you this may be a great option.
-We’re happy to help you set this up!
+If planning for charitable donations are important to you this may be a great option.
+We’re happy to help you set this up.

 Ready to find out more?